 - Horses gallop at around 44 kph (27 mph).

 - Horses are not color blind; they have a two-colored vision.
-Horses can see the blue and green tones of the spectrum and the color variations based upon them, but cannot distinguish red.
+Horses can see the spectrum’s blue and green tones and the color variations based upon them but cannot distinguish red.